caseybreen/gompertztrunc/cran-comments.md

 0 errors ✓ | 0 warnings ✓ | 2 notes x

 ### Notes
 * The note about HTML validation only occurs on fedora-clang-devel and does not seem critical.
-The HTML version of the manual is able to be validated on windows-x86_64-devel.
+The HTML version of the manual is able to be validated on windows-x86_64-devel and locally.